 Gov. Rick Scott is falling in polls measuring voter approval.
 It’s completely predictable and, in many ways, it shows he is offering substantive leadership, not a wet-finger to pick up the winds of re-election.

-While the polls are reported breathlessly in the media, Scott is doing at the state level what U.S. Rep. Paul Ryan, R-Wis., is doing at the national level: Making the tough choices necessary for our future, if not their own re-election.
+While the polls are reported with breathless glee in the media, Scott is doing at the state level what U.S. Rep. Paul Ryan, R-Wis., is doing at the national level: Making the tough choices necessary for our future.

 Frankly, it is refreshing and gives us some hope for the futures of our country and state.

 The question for the state of Florida beyond the caterwauling of special interest groups is whether Florida can be reformed and restructured so that it is streamlined enough to meet what it should be doing, while not being a burden on the economy and on future Floridians.
 We need Scott and the Legislature to create a state where businesses — and therefore jobs — can thrive.
 You can’t separate businesses from jobs, and jobs are necessary for quality of life.
 Scott gets this.

 That has meant tackling entrenched state interests from unions to schools to bureaucrats to environmentalists to lawmakers.
 It has meant dealing with a hostile media.
 And when you do those things, your popularity drops.
 But public opinion is notoriously fickle.

 Gov. Charlie Crist knows this.
 He had stratospheric public approval ratings during much of his first year in office when the economy was good and he pandered prodigiously.
 But the public view of him dropped so sharply that he fled the GOP and was soundly beaten at the polls, even as a vaunted Independent.

 Scott will be fine if the state does well, and whether he does well or not, we will all be better off.